tealpm/toc/README.md

 - Variables needed to be remembered by different parts of the code.
 The chosen structure is certainly improvable.

 - I intended to use the language built-in attributes for the links in the TOC.
 However, I could not make scrossY, offsetTop or similar to work properly.
-I ended up dynamically generating a (dataset) ID to each heading & scrollIntoView sends there.
+I ended up dynamically generating a dataset ID to each heading & then scrollIntoView sends there.

-#### Readme created in readme.so - Thanks
+#### Readme created in readme.so
+Thanks